What is alcohol?

 - Heart problems

 - Liver problems

 - Alcohol use during pregnancy can lead to serious birth defects.

 Young People and Alcohol

-The human brain is undergoing important development and maturation well into the 20s.
-Research findings suggest that drinking alcohol during the teenage years can disrupt healthy brain development.
+The human brain is still developing and maturing well into the 20s.
+Research findings show that drinking alcohol during the teenage years can disrupt healthy brain development.
 For this reason, teenagers are advised to avoid drinking for as long as possible.
 Starting to drink at an earlier age also places young people at greater risk of developing alcohol-related problems later in life.

 When alcohol is absorbed, it is distributed throughout the water held in a person's body.
 On average, young people have a smaller body mass than adults and so have less water.
-This means that in a younger person there is less water to dilute the alcohol, so the alcohol is more concentrated and will have a greater effect.
-Younger people may lack experience of drinking and its effects.
+This means that in a younger person there is less water to dilute the alcohol, so the alcohol will have a greater effect.
+Younger people may lack experience of drinking and might not know how it will affect them.
 When young people do drink, it is often out with friends in a situation where they are at high-risk of accidents or injury.